 - Yellowing of the skin or whites of eyes

 - Decreased or Increased appetite and drinking

 - Urinary Infections

-While these side effects are deemed “less likely”, if you notice any of these listed symptoms occurring in your dog while taking Rimadyl, it is important to notify your veterinarian right away.
+While these side effects are deemed “less likely,” if you notice any of these listed symptoms occurring in your dog while taking Rimadyl, it is important to notify your veterinarian right away.
 More so than your normal moderate side effects, like the occasional vomiting, the complications listed above can lead to much more serious health problems.

 In some cases, CBD that has been studied & proven safe can be used in conjunction with prescribed pain medications.
-CBD oil and chews have been proven to help with things such as chronic discomfort associated with osteoarthritis, so it may be worth a try!
+CBD oil and chews have been proven to help with things such as chronic discomfort associated with osteoarthritis so that it may be worth a try!
 Always consult your veterinarian when you’re thinking of starting or stopping any supplements or medications for your dog.